-68 Application for rezoning of land
+58. Application for amendment of a land use scheme by rezoning of land

-- (1) An applicant, who wishes to rezone land, must apply to the Municipality for the rezoning of the land in the manner provided for in Chapter 6. - (2) A rezoning approval lapses after a period of five years or shorter period as the Municipality may determine, calculated from the date of approval or the date that the approval comes into operation if, within that five year or shorter period - - (a) the conditions of approval contemplated in section 54 have not been met; and - (b) the development charges referred to in Chapter 7 have not been paid or paid in the agreed instalments. - (3) If an approval is granted for a period shorter than five years - (a) an applicant may, prior to the lapsing of the period of validity of that approval, apply for an extension of that period, in accordance with the provisions of section 110; and - (b) the Municipality may grant that extension but the shorter period together with any extension that the Municipality grants, may not exceed five years. - (4) Upon compliance with subsection 2(a) and (b), the approval of the rezoning is confirmed and cannot lapse and the Municipality must update the register as contemplated in section 29 and amend the land use scheme map accordingly. - (5) If a rezoning approval lapses, the zoning applicable to the land prior to the approval of the rezoning applies, or where no zoning existed prior to the approval of the rezoning, the Municipality must determine a zoning as contemplated in section 181.
+- (1) An applicant, who wishes to rezone land, must apply to the Municipality for the rezoning of the land in the manner provided for in Chapter 6. - (2) A rezoning approval lapses after a period of two years calculated from the date of approval or the date that the approval comes into operation if, within that two year period - - (a) the conditions of approval contemplated in section 52 have not been met; and - (b) the development charges referred to in Chapter 7 have not been paid or paid in the agreed instalments. - (3) An applicant may, prior to the lapsing of an approval, apply for an extension of the period contemplated in subsection (2), in accordance with the provisions of section 54. - (4) The Municipality may grant an extension of the two year period contemplated in subsection (2), but the two year period together with any extension that the Municipality grants, may not exceed five years. - (5) Upon compliance with subsection 2(a) and (b), the approval of the rezoning is confirmed and cannot lapse. - (6) If a rezoning approval lapses, the zoning applicable to the land prior to the approval of the rezoning applies, or where no zoning existed prior to the approval of the rezoning, the Municipality must determine a zoning as contemplated in section 163.

-Part D: Removal, Amendment or Suspension of Restrictive or Obsolete Condition, Servitude or Reservation Registered Against Title of Land
+Part D: Removal, Amendment or Suspension of a Restrictive or Obsolete Condition, Servitude or Reservation Registered Against the Title of the Land

-69 Requirements for amendment, suspension or removal of restrictive conditions or obsolete condition, servitude or reservation registered against title of land
+59. Requirements for amendment, suspension or removal of restrictive conditions or obsolete condition, servitude or reservation registered against the title of the land